Fergie (singer): Career

-1984–2002: Television, acting and Wild Orchid
+1984–2001: Early acting and Wild Orchid

-Fergie studied dance and began to do voiceover work; she provided the voice for Sally in two made-for-television Peanuts cartoons, It's Flashbeagle, Charlie Brown (1984) and Snoopy's Getting Married, Charlie Brown (1985), as well as on four episodes of The Charlie Brown and Snoopy Show.
-From 1984 to 1989, she starred on the TV show Kids Incorporated and was the longest running cast member; she starred in the first six of the show's nine seasons.
+Fergie studied dance and began to do voiceover work.
+She provided the voice for Sally Brown in two made-for-television Peanuts cartoons, It's Flashbeagle, Charlie Brown (1984) and Snoopy's Getting Married, Charlie Brown (1985), as well as on four episodes of The Charlie Brown and Snoopy Show.
+From 1984 to 1989, Fergie starred on the TV show Kids Incorporated and was the longest running cast member.
+She starred in the first six of the show's nine seasons.
 Fergie was a member of the female trio Wild Orchid, which she fronted with Stefanie Ridel and fellow Kids Incorporated star Renee Sandstrom.
 By 1992, the girls began meeting with record labels, but they still could not get a recording contract.
 They eventually signed a music publishing deal with Sony Publishing before signing a record contract with RCA Records in 1994.
-In April 2007, she gave an interview in which she admitted that she went on a sex and drugs spree when she turned eighteen, saying: "I have had lesbian experiences in the past.
-I won't say how many men I've had sex with—but I am a very sexual person."

-Wild Orchid released their self-titled debut album in March 1997, which debuted at #153 on the Billboard 200.
+Wild Orchid released their self-titled debut album in March 1997, which charted at #153 on the Billboard 200.
 In September 1998, they released their second album, Oxygen, which was a commercial failure, only selling 200,000 copies worldwide.
 From June 16 to August 28, 1999, they opened for Cher's Do You Believe? tour alongside Cyndi Lauper, which took them to 52 cities across the United States and Canada.
 They completed a third album, which their record label declined to release, and Fergie left the group in September 2001.
 In 2006, Fergie told Entertainment Weekly that both frustrations with the band's image and personal drug problems led her to leave Wild Orchid.